danbakerri/typing-text/README.md

 # typing-text

-Text with a typing effect done with pure css
+Text with a typing effect done with pure css check it out here https://danbakerri.github.io/typing-text/